 1/2 medium onion, chopped

-1/2 large green pepper, chopped
+1/2 large green or red pepper, chopped

 2 stalks celery, chopped

 3 cups stock, seafood or chicken (see note)

 3 tablespoons Dry Roux or all purpose flour (see note)

 1/2 tsp Cajun spice or Creole spice, I like Tony Chachere’s More Spice, more or less to your spice tolerance

 two sprigs of fresh thyme

 salt and pepper to taste

 cooked rice, still hot

 Thaw shrimp & sausage if you have time.
 If not just cook them longer at the end.